The Best Markers for Hand Lettering

 - Includes one each Extra Superfine, Superfine, Fine, Medium, Brush, and three new nib varieties found only in this set – Extra soft Brush, Round-point Needle, and Wedge.

-- High quality of pigments mean they’re fade-resistant.
+- The high quality of pigments means they’re fade-resistant.

 - Bright, vibrant colors.